-- are eligible for those benefits; and - are enrolled for those benefits.
+- are eligible for those benefits;

+- are enrolled for those benefits; and

+- have agreed to make the required contribution for those benefits.

 These additional benefits are subject to all the terms and conditions of the Policy.
 In addition to the termination provisions shown in the Eligibility, Effective Dates and Terminations section, termination provisions specific to an additional benefit are shown in this section.